 Each campus has a central hub where you can access student support services and enrichment to help you succeed and overcome any challenges you may face.
 Both of our campuses also have an LRC (Learning Resource Centre) which enable all of our students to have a dedicated space where they can work independently and have access to all the resources relevant to their chosen course.

 The Hub is available to all students to access the help and support they may need from our friendly team.

 Access a variety of support from the team:

 “I just want to say how grateful I am for all your help and encouragement you have given me.”

 Your physical and mental wellbeing are very important and can affect your learning.
-Should you ever need to talk to someone confidentially about personal or emotional concerns, our Welfare and Support Team, based in The Hub, are here to help.
+Should you ever need to talk to someone confidentially about personal or emotional concerns, our Student Advice, based in The Hub, are here to help.

 CRC is working with the Association of Colleges to pledge our commitment to the mental wellbeing of staff and students by signing up to the AOC Mental Health and Wellbeing Charter, created by the Association of Colleges, in conjunction with FE colleges and mental health experts.

 Young Adult Carers

 Cambridge Regional College is committed to supporting Young Adult Carers to access education.